Samz0001/Assignment-Task-Management/README.md

 # Task Management System

-APplication that provides users to save their notes also delete,update according to Their Requirements
+Application that provides users to save their notes also delete,update according to Their Requirements

 ## Table of Contents